Noeska/illegiblesemantics/projects/proj-2.md

 <a name="psychedelic"></a>
 ## Psychedelic Doom
-Doom Metal and stoner culture go together like a herb grinder and a glass bong.
-And nothing says stoner and psychedelia like a **hazy** or **cloud-like** Death Metal logo.
+Because of its slow droning nature, Doom Metal and stoner culture go together like a herb grinder and a glass bong.
+And nothing quite says stoner and psychedelia like a **hazy** or **cloud-like** Death Metal logo.
 (No joke -- this one was actually made by mesh-transforming the Brutal Death logo.)
 To make it further clear that this music is good for intense couch-sitting and bong-ripping, **greens** and **purples** are often used.
 ![Psychedelic Doom](..\assets\img\projects\proj-2\psychedelic.jpg)

 ##### Some Psychedelic Doom bands to check out: